-- The Western Catarina Midstream acquisition completed on October 14, 2015. - Issuance of Class B Preferred Units to finance the Western Catarina Midstream acquisition. - Repurchase of common units issued to finance a portion of the Eagle Ford acquisition as a part of the Western Catarina Midstream acquisition, and the related effect on net income (loss) per common unit. - The Eagle Ford acquisition completed on March 31, 2015. - The increase in borrowings under the Credit Agreement to finance a portion of the Eagle Ford acquisition, and the related adjustments to interest expense. - Issuance of Class A Preferred Units to finance a portion of the Eagle Ford acquisition, and the related adjustments to preferred paid-in-kind distributions. - Issuance of common units to finance a portion of the Eagle Ford acquisition and the related effect on net income (loss) per common unit (in thousands, except per unit amounts).
+- The Western Catarina Midstream Acquisition completed on October 14, 2015. - Issuance of Class B Preferred Units to finance the Western Catarina Midstream Acquisition. - Repurchase of common units issued to finance a portion of the Eagle Ford Acquisition as a part of the Western Catarina Midstream Acquisition, and the related effect on net income (loss) per common unit. - The Eagle Ford Acquisition completed on March 31, 2015. - The increase in borrowings under the Credit Agreement to finance a portion of the Eagle Ford Acquisition, and the related adjustments to interest expense. - Issuance of Class A Preferred Units to finance a portion of the Eagle Ford Acquisition, and the related adjustments to preferred paid-in-kind distributions. - Issuance of common units to finance a portion of the Eagle Ford Acquisition and the related effect on net income (loss) per common unit (in thousands, except per unit amounts).

-Year Ended December 31.
-2015 , cr 5 2014 Revenues \$ 105,204 \$ 165,022 Net income (loss) attributable to common unitholders \$ (157,161) \$ 8,256 Net income (loss) per unit prior to conversion ' Class A units - Basic and diluted \$ (17.72) \$ 2.16 Class B units - Basic and diluted \$ (14.10) \$ 2.85 Net income (loss) per unit after conversion Common units - Basic and diluted \$ (40.32) \$
+Year Ended December 31,

+2015

+Revenues \$ 105,204

+Net loss attributable to common unitholders \$ (157,161)

+Net loss per unit prior to conversion

+Class A units - Basic and diluted \$ (17.72)

+Class B units - Basic and diluted \$ (14.10)

+Net loss per unit after conversion

+Common units - Basic and diluted \$ (40.32)
-The unaudited pro forma combined financial information is for informational purposes only and is not intended to represent or to be indicative of the combined results of operations that the Partnership would have reported had the Western

-Catarina Midstream and Eagle Ford acquisitions and related financings been completed as of the date set forth in this unaudited pro forma combined financial information and should not be taken as indicative of the Partnership's future combined results of operations.
-The actual results may differ significantly from that reflected in the unaudited pro forma combined financial information for a number of reasons, including, but not limited to, differences in assumptions used to prepare the unaudited pro forma combined financial information and actual results.
+The unaudited pro forma combined financial information is for informational purposes only and is not intended to represent or to be indicative of the combined results of operations that the Partnership would have reported had the Western Catarina Midstream Acquisition and Eagle Ford Acquisition and related financings been completed as of the date set forth in this unaudited pro forma combined financial information and should not be taken as indicative of the Partnership's future combined results of operations.
+The actual results may differ significantly from that reflected in the unaudited pro forma combined financial information and actual results.